 At various times during the academic year, residents may "upgrade" their meal plan to add more meals per quarter.
 See the Changing Meal Plans webpage to learn how to upgrade (or downgrade) meal plans.

-Dining Services also publishes a Block Meal Planner that can be used to estimate how many meals a student should consume by a particular period in the quarter.
+Dining Services also publishes a Meal Plan Balance Planner that can be used to estimate how many meals should be consumed by a particular period in the quarter.
 This tool can be used to predict how many meals will be needed for the remainder of the quarter, as well as which meal plan should be selected for the following quarter.
-Visit any dining commons, the Area Service Desk, or Student Housing to get a copy of the Planner, or download a digital copy of the fall 2012 planner (pdf), winter 2013 planner (pdf), or spring 2013 planner (pdf).
+Visit any dining commons, the Area Service Desk, or Student Housing to get a copy of the Planner, or download a digital copy of the winter 2017 planner (pdf).